 Brief profile summary

 Khondokar Humayun Kabir has worked in agricultural extension and education as a researcher and practitioner for the past 10 years.
-He studies a bachelor’s in agriculture and master’s in agricultural extension education from Bangladesh Agricultural University, Mymensingh.
+He holds a Bachelor's degree in Agriculture and a Master's degree in agricultural extension education from Bangladesh Agricultural University, Mymensingh.
 He is currently working as a postdoctoral fellow at the School of Environmental Design and Rural Development, University of Guelph, Canada.
-Kabir has a doctoral degree from the department of rural sociology, the institute of social sciences in agriculture, University of Hohenheim, Germany.
+Kabir received his PhD degree from the Department of Rural Sociology, the Institute of Social Sciences in Agriculture, University of Hohenheim, Germany.
 He conducted a research project funded by DAAD: German Academic Exchange Services on capacity development issues in participatory forest management.
-He took part in modules related to research methodology in different universities in Germany.
+He took part in modules related to research methodology at different universities in Germany.
 He has advanced skills in SPSS, Atlas-ti software, PQ-method software, and basic skills in ‘NVivo’ and ‘r’ software.

 His postdoctoral fellowship includes several development projects, including:

 - Enabling Adoption of Digital Technologies by Ontario Rainbow Trout Farms: This project is funded by the Knowledge Translation and Transfer fund of the OMAFRA-University of Guelph’s Ontario Agri-food Alliance program.
 In this project, he will investigate the attitudes and perceptions of rainbow trout farmers and related farm enterprises toward digital technology adoption.
 He will also investigate the criteria used by rainbow trout producers to prioritize and select need-based digital technologies through the Analytic Hierarchy Process (AHP).
 This study’s findings will aid public policy discussions about the future of digital technology adoption in the rainbow trout industry.